isomerpages/moe-andersonsec/_anderson-experience/Curriculum/English.md

      style="width:50%">
 <img src="/images/Students%20participating%20in%20the%20_Read%20for%20Books_%20initiative%206.jpg"
      style="width:50%">
-Students participating in the Read for Books Initiative
+<center> Students participating in the Read for Books Initiative </center>

 **Sabbatical Book Club**